Serbia woos ex-IMF head Strauss-Kahn for advisory role

 The government was also approaching potential candidates from Britain to fill advisory roles, the source said, but declined to disclose any names.

-Strauss-Kahn joined the board of Russian Regional Development Bank, which is owned by Russian state oil major Rosneft two weeks ago.
+Strauss-Kahn joined the board of Russian state oil major Rosneft two weeks ago.

 His career at the International Monetary Fund and French presidential hopes disintegrated in 2011 when he was accused of sexually assaulting a chambermaid in a New York hotel.
 The charges were later dropped.